emperorofmars/stf_documentation/src/format/stf_format.md

 ##### Node
 For now only [`stf.node`](../modules/stf/stf_node.md) and [`stf.bone`](../modules/stf/stf_bone.md) exist.
-Suppport for module plugins of this kind is not required.
+Support for module plugins of this kind is not required.

 **Node resource base properties:**